riczaman/notes-repo/docs/topics/aiFoundations.md

 - `Document Understanding` its used for understanding document images
    -features: Text recognition (OCR) from images, document classification based on visual appearance, language detection, table extraction, and key value extraction

+---

+##Additional Notes
+- Model training = establishing a relationship between input and output parameters
+- Gen AI aims to understand underlying data distribution and creates new examples.